elbeardmorez/nixTools/git/README.md

                               'authored' (default) or 'committed'
       -i|--issues  : only output highlighted commits

+  -ds|--date-sort  : rebase all commits in current branch onto an
+                     empty master branch of a new repository in a date sorted order

   -smr|--submodule-remove <NAME> [PATH]  : remove a submodule named
                                            NAME at PATH (default: NAME) -fb|--find-binary  : find all binary files in the current HEAD